shangxiao/blog/articles/selecting-first-or-last-of-a-group.md

 Using Joins
 -----------

-This problem may be solved by obtaining the maximum times per person then joining the resultset back onto the original table to retrieve the required
+This problem may also be solved by first obtaining the maximum times per person as a derived table and then joining this back onto the original table to retrieve the required columns:
-columns:

     SELECT *
     FROM (